 Sometimes, however, the back just doesn’t grow as straight as it should, and no one knows why.
 This most common type of scoliosis is called “idiopathic” scoliosis and has no known cause and no known prevention.
 This means that if you have scoliosis, nothing you did caused it, and you could have done nothing to prevent it.

 Scientists are studying idiopathic scoliosis, hoping to discover its cause.
 They have many clues but no real answers yet.
 They do know it tends to run in families and that girls are five to eight times more likely to have it than boys.
 Scoliosis isn’t rare; about 3 out of every 100 people have it.
 Many people have mild scoliosis but are unaware of it and need no treatment for it.

 Idiopathic scoliosis doesn’t happen all at once; it develops gradually over time, and may worsen rapidly during rapid growth in the pre-teen and teen years.
 Some mild curves never worsen with growth and need no treatment.
 Some curves worsen only a little and need no treatment.
 Early detection of abnormal spinal curves by school screening programs and pediatricians is intended to find scoliosis early enough to begin brace treatment and avoid surgery.
 Once an abnormal spine curve has been detected, it’s important to monitor the curve during growth.

-The years before and during adolescence are a time of rapid growth and your curve can worsen quickly.
-Your health care provider will decide on your treatment plan and follow-up based upon your x-rays and physical exam.
-Even though your curve may not bother you now, it may need to be watched all through your growth.
-Your health care provider will show you the curve on your x-rays to help you understand how he or she measures the degree of curvature and its change.
+The years before and during adolescence are a time of rapid growth and your child’s curve can worsen quickly.
+Your child’s health care provider will decide on his/her treatment plan and follow-up based upon the results of x-rays and a physical exam.
+Even though your child’s curve may not bother him/her now, it may need to be monitored.
+Your child’s health care provider will show you the curve on your child’s x-rays to help you understand how the curvature is measured.